Student Research and Travel: Study Abroad

 You should first fill out the English Department Student Travel Request form, as much in advance of your travel as possible:

-If you have any questions about this form, please ask Ms. Tomitha Blair (CH 135) for assistance.
+If you have any questions about this form, please ask Mary Johnson (CH 135) for assistance.
 Give this form to your sponsoring faculty member/mentor along with evidence of your conference acceptance (copy of email will do).

 Additional funding may be available through the Honors College.
 You will find application information at the following link, and you may ask professor Walker Rutledge to assist you: